unsol/design/sentinel.md

 - raw interface
 - ABI encoded interface

+The raw interface is used by the node for contract validation during deployment, while the ABI encoded interface is a more friendly way to interact with the contract otherwise.

 ## Error handling

 In both modes, the contract will use an invalid instruction (e.g. regular failure) when an unexpected issue occurs,